RootRule/241-project-sidewalk/README.md

 - Three simple graphs (Simple0.txt, Simple1.txt, Simple2.txt) are provided.
 Run the algorithm by hand to determine the correct answers for these graphs and verify that your implementation arrives at the correct paths and path lengths.
 - The sample graphs given are not sufficient to test you algorithm's correctness.
 It's your responsibility to write tests that cover all possible cases that the algorithm could encounter.
 - Make sure your algorithm handles edge cases correctly, including behaving as specified when the destination node is unreachable.
 Test this using the simplest possible test cases
-  - For example, this edge case could be tested using a two-node graph with only an edge from destination to origin.
+  - For example, this edge case could be tested using a two-node graph with a directed edge from destination to origin.
 - The BasicParser class parses a simple edge list from a text file, such as Simple1.txt and Simple2.txt.
 The DBParser class parses a CSV file, such as DBCrop.csv.
 Feel free to write and test using additional graph files in these formats.
 You may get more CSV files from the Sidewalk API.
 You provide lat/lng bounds for the ares that you want to query.
-- Some cleaning will be needed for the new CSV files.
+- If you choose to test your code on new CSV files from Project Sidewalk, some cleaning will be needed.
+Instructions for cleaning in MS Excel:
   1. Split the coordinates in the "coordinates" column to extract "origin" and "destination".
 Consider the first coordinate as the "origin", the second coordinate as the "destination", and ignore any extra coordinates.
   2. Rename the column headers accordingly.
 The below steps will be useful:
     a.
 Select the cell or column that contains the text you want to split